jwuillou8/hydejack-starter-kit/_other_projects/mediaplayers.md

 Mediaplayers is a London based Marketing agency ran by the team behind Cambridge Analytica.

-I have helped MP as a consultant, but also on the technical/Data engineering side.
+I have helped MP as a consultant on Data Science, but also on the technical/Data engineering side.
 MP can now handle half a billion of record/day within 3h of compute on a single core.

 I have also designed behavioural simulations (mixing MC sampling with HD computing) to test campaigns taggings and various reinforcement